 The Story of John and Carol

 By First Time Author

-This Beta Reader Report includes, to borrow a phrase, the good, the bad, and the ugly.
+This Beta Reader Report includes, to borrow a phrase, The Good, The Bad, and The Ugly.
 A sugar-coated report won’t do you any good at all.
-I’ve included all these items for the express purpose of helping you to polish your manuscript before publication.
+I’ve included all these items for the express purpose of helping you polish your manuscript before publication.

-In spite of the female protagonist’s one dimensional and rug-like character in the beginning, it grabbed my interest and held it with an original and compelling storyline: evil antagonists, good protagonists.
+In spite of the female protagonist’s one dimensional and rug-like character in the beginning, the story grabbed my interest and held it with an original and compelling story line: evil antagonists, good protagonists.
 The story kept me turning pages.
 It took me four hours and twenty minutes to read your 92,000 + word manuscript.

 Boy meets girl.
 She hates him at first, but his winning smile and charming personality gradually win her over while they face adversity and danger.

 First person point of view from the perspective of a single character, the male protagonist.
 No obvious instances of God-like omniscience or hopping into another character’s head.
 The point of view was well done and didn’t rely on “I” more than it should.

 Early on, the female protagonist appears more wooden than real.
 She needs more personality of her own and less of the guy who wants to win her heart.
 Let her speak up when something doesn’t make her happy.
 Obviously, she is not a rug to walk over, yet sometimes the lead character does exactly that.